Common Expressions That Originated in the Bible

 Yesterday I went to church where the preacher "brought the house down!" just like Samson did (Judges 16:30).
 I saw someone I hadn't seen in a long time.
 She had lost so much weight she was "just skin and bones" (Job 19:20).
 I stopped staring at her and left the area "by the skin of my teeth" (Job 19:20) before she approached me.

 Whether you believe this story or not, I am "letting the chips fall where they may" (Ecclesiastes 11:3).
 We might not see eye to eye" (Isaiah 52:8) and if you talk about me behind my back, "my ears will burn" (Jeremiah 19:3).
-I might not be there in person, but only "if the walls could talk!"
+I might not be with you in person, but only "if the walls could talk!"
 (Habakkuk 2:11) then I would know what you are saying about me.

 I have been made the "scapegoat" (Leviticus 16:9-10) and have been treated unfairly for what went wrong at work.
 I am at "my wit's end" (Psalm 107:27) trying to prove my innocence.
 I shouldn't be surprised because there is "nothing new under the sun (Ecclesiastes 1:9) and there is a season for everything (Ecclesiastes 3:10).